lprihand/kubernetes/README.md

 ```
 mount -a
 ```
-Apply below on all VM nodes
+Apply below on all VM nodes, kindly note that here I used containerd.

 ```
 #sysctl params required by setup, params persist across reboots